Granite vs Quartz in Coastal Florida: Salt Air Impact

 Conclusion

-Choosing between granite and quartz in coastal Florida depends on your lifestyle and kitchen location.
-Quartz is ideal for indoor use because it handles humidity and salt air with ease, while granite is better for outdoor kitchens where heat and sunlight are stronger.
+Quartz is ideal for indoor use because it handles humidity and salt air with ease, but it has a low heat tolerance and cannot be used outdoors, while granite is better for outdoor kitchens where heat and sunlight are stronger.

 Granite vs Quartz in Coastal Florida: Salt Air Impact shows that both materials are strong, but quartz provides more convenience and lower maintenance in indoor coastal environments.